apache/nuttx/boards/arm/str71x/olimex-strp711/README.txt

   The NuttX make system has been modified to support the following different toolchain options.

-  1. The NuttX buildroot Toolchain (see below).
+  1. The NuttX buildroot Toolchain (see below),
-  2. The CodeSourcery GNU toolchain,
+  2. The ARM EABI GNU toolchain, or
-  3. The devkitARM GNU toolchain, or
+  3. The devkitARM GNU toolchain.

   All testing has been conducted using the NuttX buildroot toolchain.
 To use the CodeSourcery or devkitARM GNU toolchain, you simply need to build the